MSLNZ/msl-package-manager/docs/new_package_readme.rst

 .. note::
    The Python packages that are required to execute the following commands (e.g., the pytest_, and sphinx_ packages) are automatically installed (into the **.eggs** folder) if they are not already installed in your environment_.
-Therefore, the first time that you run the **docs** or **test** command it will take longer to finish executing the command because these packages (and their own dependencies) need to be downloaded then installed.
+Therefore, the first time that you run ``python setup.py docs`` or ``python setup.py test`` it will take longer to finish executing the command because these packages (and their own dependencies) need to be downloaded then installed.
 If you prefer to install these packages directly in your environment_ you can use ``pip install -r requirements-dev.txt``.